blog

 Non-Medical Personnel Can Pass Misleading Information

-In the United Kingdom, medical experts are familiar with this alarming trend, which is why there was a petition to ban Botox training for non-medical professionals in 2013.
-National Health Service director Bruce Keogh, mentioned that non-medical personnel who offer cosmetic procedures are inadequately qualified and could pass on less-than-accurate information prior to the treatment.
-This could endanger the patients and increase their risk of negative side effects from Botox injections and dermal filler injections.
+In the United Kingdom, medical experts know this alarming trend.
+There was a petition to ban Botox training for non-medical professionals in 2013.
+NHS director Bruce Keogh said non-medical personnel are inadequately qualified.
+They can pass on less-than-accurate information before treatment.

 Non-Medical Personnel Are Not Adequately Trained